thottiamrp/modernweb-2019dec9/Labs/Ch03A-HTML/basic-elements-attributes/README.md

-create a page for hobbies
+# Chapter 3A: Practice with Basics of HTML elements

+## Objectives
+* Create an HTML document with markup containing text

+### Estimated Completion Time
+10 minutes

-Navigate to \Demos\Chapter03A-HTML\basics\meta.html
+1. Navigate to \Demos\Chapter03A-HTML\basics\meta.html
 Load the page and view the Japanese characters
 Change the comments for the character encoding and reload

+1. In your /WIP folder create a file called htmlbasics.html

-create and add a favicon
+1. Follow the slide and add a favicon to your document created in the last lab

-copy some characters for character encoding
+1. Copy some intenational characters into a `<p>` element on your page.
+Try using different character encodings.

 1. Google for Mozilla Developer Network and read the search results description.